webug-lab/ESPider32/README.md

 ## Version 0.2

-ESPider32 is a tool designed to assist developers in identifying and fixing issues within web applications, specifically tailored for the M5 Cardputer.
+ESPider32 is a portable tool designed to assist developers in identifying and fixing security issues within web applications, specifically tailored for the M5 Cardputer.

-The tool includes features for identifying potential security vulnerabilities in the code, such as SQL injection, cross-site scripting (XSS), and other common threats.
+This tool includes features for identifying potential security vulnerabilities in the code, such as SQL injection, cross-site scripting (XSS), and other common threats.
 By addressing these issues during the development phase, developers can create safer and more reliable applications for the M5 Cardputer.

-## Goal of the tool

-As the tool continues to evolve, it promises to further streamline the debugging process and enhance web security, ultimately contributing to more efficient and effective web development.
+**Key Features**:
+- **XSS Detection**: Focuses on identifying cross-site scripting vulnerabilities in web applications.
+- **Portability**: Compact and portable design allows for easy use anywhere, making it convenient to audit web applications on the go.
+- **Ease of Use**: User-friendly interface enables developers to quickly identify and fix issues.

+ESPider32 makes developing web applications on the M5 Cardputer easier and more secure, helping developers create applications with the highest level of security.

+This repository is inspired by Bruce.

 ## Thank you